What Are The Consequences Of Driving A Car Without Insurance?

 1. Payment of Fines and Challans

 The first thing you should do after breaking a traffic law is cooperate with the traffic cops and explain your side of the story.
-If you are driving without insurance and are stopped by an officer, you should pull over to the side of the road where the officer directs you.
+For the question what happens If you don't have a car insurance and are stopped by an officer while driving, you should pull over to the side of the road where the officer directs you.
 If the officer asks you to provide your car's registration certificate and your driver's license, simply show him whatever he needs and you will be allowed to go without penalties.
 On the other hand, if you keep these documents, the officer would be able to issue a challan for operating a car without insurance right away.
 Both online and offline methods are available for paying the challan penalty amount.

 2. Using the Internet to Pay a Penalty